 While construction staking is seen by many to be a simple step at the beginning of a project, it can have very dire ramifications for the rest of the project if not completed correctly.
 In commercial projects, the importance of a well-performed construction staking is magnified, given the larger structures and vast amounts of money the construction staking affects.
 It is money and time well spent to make sure that a qualified individual with the proper surveying knowledge and experience is conducting your construction staking survey.

-Point To Point Land Surveyors is the right choice for your construction staking in Georgia, Maryland, Alabama and South Carolina.
-We have been the lead land surveyor on many high profile construction sites including the KIA Plant in West Point, Georgia; Sun City Peachtree development for Minerva USA and Pulte in Spalding County Georgia; Coretta Scott King School in Atlanta, Georgia; Heron Bay Subdivision just to name a few.
+Point To Point Land Surveyors has been the lead land surveyor on many high profile construction sites including the KIA Plant in West Point, Georgia; Sun City Peachtree development for Minerva USA and Pulte in Spalding County Georgia; Coretta Scott King School in Atlanta, Georgia; Heron Bay Subdivision just to name a few.